ai-se/DeepLearning-Hyperparam/README.md

 We have four models: `class NaiveCNNHyper`, `class ResNetHyper`, `class LSTMTextHyper`, `class CNNTextHyper`.
 They have the same interfaces for initialization (`function build_model`), training and evaluation.

 Please refer to `demo.ipynb` for more information.

+## Keras-tuner

+Keras tuner seems to be jupyter-notebook friedly because some of the search summaries are just printed out instead of returning a data structure.

+Please refer to `tuner_example.ipynb` for details.
+The search classes are implemented under `keras_tuner_hyper.py`.

+Generally speaking, one can first init the base model `keras_tuner_hyper.MyHyperModel`, then do the search `tuner.search`, and get the best topK hyper-parameters useing `all_hyper_parameter_list = tuner.get_best_hyperparameters(num_trials=TRIALS)`.

+We do not record the trained model when doing the search, becauase Keras-tuner suggests to re-train the model from the given hyperparameters.
+In default the model saving in Keras-tuner is not implemented.
+(Refer to [base_tuner](https://github.com/keras-team/keras-tuner/blob/f1a475eb51ce4692a249906ec1a54e368fc7ae2b/keras_tuner/engine/base_tuner.py#L207))